Rextek7/Rextek7/README.md

  ## I am an aspiring Software Engineer and Developer
  ## English level - b2/c1
- ## A student of Business Informatics at the Higher School of Economics
+ ## Student of Business Informatics at the Higher School of Economics

 ### Latest works/projects